paaliaq/bors-data/README.md

 # bors-data
-This repository collect daily, quarterly and yearly data for each available stock from the börsdata api and upload it to mongoDB database
+This repository collect daily, quarterly and yearly data for each available stock from the börsdata api and upload it to mongoDB database.
+-